-The Grand Egyptian Museum and the Grand Egyptian Museum Joint Conservation Project organized a study session and lab tour in GEM-CC for the Japanese-speaking tour guides from different travel agencies on Sunday 14th of October, to introduce the work done at GEM-CC as well as the Egyptian- Japanese technical cooperation in the project.
+The Grand Egyptian Museum (GEM) and the Grand Egyptian Museum Joint Conservation Project (GEM-JC Project) organized a study session and lab tour in the GEM-CC for the Japanese-speaking tour guides from different travel agencies on Sunday 14th of October, to introduce the work done at GEM-CC as well as the Egyptian- Japanese technical cooperation in the project.

-The day started with an introduction about GEM given by Dr Tarek Tawfik, the general supervisor of GEM, in which he gave detailed information about GEM and answered to the inquiries of the participants.
-After which Dr Hussein Kamal, the general director of technical affairs of GEM-CC, gave a presentation about the history as well as the conservation works done at the GEMCC and how the Egyptians and Japanese sides have been working together even before its opening in 2010.
+The day started with an introduction about the GEM given by Dr. Tarek Tawfik, the general supervisor of the GEM, in which he gave detailed information about the GEM and answered to the inquiries of the participants.
+After which Dr. Hussein Kamal, the general director of technical affairs of the GEM-CC, gave a presentation about the history as well as the conservation works done at the GEM-CC and how the Egyptian and Japanese sides have been working together even before its opening in 2010.

-Before starting the tour around the labs of GEM-CC, GEM-JC project coordinator Ms Moriyama Misako and the GEM International Relations members gave a brief about the precautions and rules that must be followed inside the labs, to ensure the safety of artifacts as well as tourists.
-After which, Dr Hussein Kamal escorted the participants to the labs, explaining to them the history of the artifacts as well as the conservation work done to them.
-Finally, the tour ended with a discussion session between Dr Hussein and the participants, answering all the inquiries related to the work at GEM-CC.
+Before starting the tour around the labs of the GEM-CC, the GEM-JC project coordinator Ms. Moriyama Misako and the GEM International Relations members gave a brief about the precautions and rules that must be followed inside the labs, to ensure the safety of artifacts as well as tourists.
+After which, Dr. Hussein Kamal escorted the participants to the labs, explaining to them the history of the artifacts as well as the conservation work done to them.
+Finally, the tour ended with a discussion session between Dr. Hussein and the participants, answering all the inquiries related to the work at the GEM-CC.